ENOFLAG/writeups/X-MASctf2019/Eggnog.md

 ## Finding the LCG Parameters

-Just googling for it is immediately clear that LCG are well understood and there's a [stackoverflow post](https://security.stackexchange.com/questions/4268/cracking-a-linear-congruential-generator) for everything and a few directed me to this [paper](http://www.reteam.org/papers/e59.pdf) (Now we're again playing find the crypto-paper.)
+Just googling for it, it is immediately clear that LCGs are well understood and there are [stackoverflow posts](https://security.stackexchange.com/questions/4268/cracking-a-linear-congruential-generator) for everything.
+A few of them directed me to this paper: ["How to crack a Linear Congruential Generator"](http://www.reteam.org/papers/e59.pdf) (Now we're once again playing find the crypto-paper ...)

 It states that we can find an integer multiple of the modulus by calculating the determinant of following matrix: